 Question: Everything changes.

 Alex: No, everything doesn’t change.
 What is one plus one?
 It is two.
 It is a fact.
 Certain facts don’t change.
 The fact that impossible ways of existing don’t refer to anything real doesn’t change.
 It is not affected by anything.
 Is that the atman?
-No. so one has to get a little bit more refined.
+No, so one has to get a little bit more refined.

-I think that it is time for our tea break.
-But this is very good.
+These questions are very good.
 This is the process by which we work with Buddhism, to make questions until we clarify our imprecision.
 It has to be very precise to understand so this is excellent.

 Join us in trying to benefit others.